Lawhornmatt/Lawhornmatt/README.md

 ### Who I am:

-I am a junior full-stack developer, but it's been a journey to get here.
-Two years ago I got my B.S. in Geology at UT El Paso.
-I've been a project manager and an assistant production manager at a plant.
-And for nearly a decade I was in the service industry.
-And now I take all the skills and lessons from those experiences, the support of the folks I met along the way, add a smidge of hacking away at a keyboard, and I get to make cutting edge web apps-- how cool is that?
+I am a junior full-stack developer with a bachelors in Geology from UT at El Paso.
+I've been a project manager and an assistant production manager at a plant and for nearly a decade I was in the service industry.
+And now I take all the skills and lessons from those experiences, the support of some amazing folks I met along the way, and I get to make cutting-edge web solutions.

 ### Should you contact me:

-I've heard of ES6+ JavaScript.
-Seen a MERN stack a couple of times.
+I have made most of my projects with ES6+ JavaScript.
+I am always excited to work with a MERN stack.
 I think Next.js is fascinating.
 I am in love with the UI/UX of Apollo Client and GraphQL.
 Currently playing around with Electron.js

 As you may have guessed, I think rocks are pretty rad.
 Particularly: mapping with GIS, paleontology, and economic geology.
-Exploring how web development can cross over into these areas is an interest of mine.

-If you read the above and think, "this is the kind of web development geo-nerd I am looking to recruit on my team" then you should definitely go to <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/matthew-lawhorn/">my LinkedIn</a> and send me a message!
+If you or your company work with anything even tangentially related to the above, I will probably find it interesting and would like to hear from you.
+Go to <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/in/matthew-lawhorn/">my LinkedIn</a> and send me a message!